vandanrohatgi/Unga-Bunga-Coin/README.md

 [Glad to be of service](https://knowyourmeme.com/memes/confused-unga-bunga)

-Part1: We create a very basic Blockchain
+- Part1: We create a very basic Blockchain
-Part2: We add Proof-of-Work feature
+- Part2: We add Proof-of-Work feature
-Part3: We finally create the UngabungaCoin
+- Part3: We finally create the UngabungaCoin, and add a reward system for miners